philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 All of the above approaches suffer the same issue, and that is that an entire version can be overkill for a simple change, and you might be forcing the developers to look into a version upgrade without needing to.

 For example, if the client is requesting `application/vnd.turtlefans.com+v1+json` and the API is removing `intelligence` in v2, the API developers know not to drop v1 until the last of the clients are upgraded.
-Sadly, if clients are calling v1 _but not using the `intelligence` field, the API developers have no idea!_ The API developers only knows that the client want v1, not what they're using of that v1 resource.
+Sadly, if clients are calling v1 _but not using the `intelligence` field, the API developers have no idea!_ The API developers only know that the clients want v1, not what they're using of that v1 resource.

 GraphQL makes it easy to track specific field usage to a client, meaning API owners can reach out to only those clients using fields that are heading out, or for internal projects you could have errors thrown in development/staging environments.
-I had a vague brain fart about doing this latter option for non-GraphQL HTTP APIs, but have not had a chance to see it through "yet".
+I had a vague brain fart about doing this latter option for non-GraphQL HTTP APIs, but have not had a chance to see it through _yet_.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Thinking about a HTTP format for handling deprecations, because global and resource versioning is a PITA.
 Early draft <a href="http://t.co/KTqPhevVU8">pic.twitter.com/KTqPhevVU8</a></p>&mdash; Phil 🥇 (@philsturgeon) <a href="https://twitter.com/philsturgeon/status/631588563524694016">August 12, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>